MicrosoftDocs/customer-insights/ci-docs/audience-insights/measure-templates.md

 # Use a template to build a measure

-You can use predefined templates of commonly used measures to create them.
+You can use predefined templates of commonly used [measures](measures.md) to create them.
 Detailed descriptions of the templates and a guided experience help you with efficient measure creation.
 Templates build on mapped data from the *Unified Activity* entity.
 So make sure you have configured [customer activities](activities.md) before you create a measure from a template.

+To create custom measures, see [Use measure builder to create measures from scratch](measure-builder.md).

 # [Individual consumers (B-to-C)](#tab/b2c)

-You can use predefined templates of commonly used measures to create them.
-Detailed descriptions of the templates and a guided experience help you with efficient measure creation.
-Templates build on mapped data from the *Unified Activity* entity.
-So make sure you have configured [customer activities](activities.md) before you create a measure from a template.

 Available measure templates:
 - Average transaction value (ATV)